How to identify poisonous plants

 Changes to your Vision

-If you experience ANY negative changes to your eye sight them seek medical attention as soon as possible.
+If you experience ANY negative changes to your eyesight then seek medical attention as soon as possible.
 The most common cause of this will most likely be a mushroom but can also be caused by a particularly bad reaction to something else.

-Other affects may also include seeing things in different colours, hallucinations or double vision, but no matter whats happening to your eyes, this is a very serious sign.
+Other effects may also include seeing things in different colors, hallucinations, or double vision, but no matter what happens to your eyes, this is a very serious sign.

 Extreme energy loss